Family Of four, Believed To Be Indians, Frozen To Death Along US-Canada Border

-Toronto: In a heartbreaking tragedy, a family of four, including a baby, all believed to be Indians, has died from exposure to cold weather on the Canadian side of the border with the US in an apparent human smuggling operation, according to media reports.
-Manitoba Royal Canadian Mounted Police (RCMP) on Thursday said that the bodies of four people two adults, a teen and an infant were found on the Canadian side of the US-Canada border near Emerson on Wednesday.Also Read - Woman, 4 Children Die Of Smoke From Stove Kept In Room To Brave Delhi Cold
+Toronto: In a heartbreaking tragedy, a family of four, including a baby died from exposure to cold weather on the Canadian side of the border with the US in an apparent human smuggling operation, according to media reports.
+Among the dead bodies found by Manitoba Royal Canadian Mounted Police (RCMP) on the Canadian side of the US-Canada border near Emerson on Wednesday, there were two adults- a man and a woman, a teen and an infant, and all belonged to an Indian Gujarati family, reported news agency IANS.Also Read - Woman, 4 Children Die Of Smoke From Stove Kept In Room To Brave Delhi Cold

 She said all four were located within 9-12 metres of the border.
 MacLatchy said that the group was “on their own in the middle of a blizzard” and “faced not only the cold weather but endless fields, large snowdrifts and complete darkness”.